zeebe-io/zeebe-chaos/chaos-days/blog/2023-12-06-Job-Push-resiliency/index.md

 We see as expected several `UNAVAILABLE: io exception` and later the worker recovered.

 Based on the metrics we can observe the same.
-Jobs are pushed to the workers even after restarting of the gateway.
+Jobs are pushed to the workers even after restarting the gateway.

 ![](job-push-gw-terminate.png)

 ## Leader restart

-In this experiment we want to verify how resilient job push is on leader changes/restarts.
+In this experiment, we want to verify how resilient job push is on leader changes/restarts.

-The verification of the steady-state is the same as above, so I will skip this description here.
+The verification of the steady state is the same as above, so I will skip this description here.

 ### Expected